Annanardo/Art/README.md

 -  `return_bio` function;
 -  `similarities` function.

-All these functions are called by argparse from the main.py module by the corresponding optional arguments.
+All these functions are called by argparse from the `main.py` module by the corresponding optional arguments.

-This means that if the user wants to get some insights from our functions, he/she doesn't need to point to the specific module that contains the function, but it's enough to type:
+This means that if the user wants to get some insights from our functions, he/she doesn't need to point to the specific module that contains the function, but in general it's enough to type:

 ```bash
 python main.py "name of the artist/painting" -optional argument
 ```

 The name of the artist or painting is indeed a positional argument that should always be included.

 No optional argument is required if the user only wants to know if the artist is present in our database..

 For example, if we want to know if Claude Monet is present, we only neeed to write: